 But wait.
 Why are the deer even here, you might ask?

-In Shinto religion, the deer are thought to be divine messengers of the Kasuga Grand Shrine, and are considered sacred.
+In Shinto religion, the deer are considered sacred, divine messengers of the Kasuga Grand Shrine.
 In fact, up until 1637, it was illegal to kill one, and doing so was punishable by death!